 Aidan is passionate about supporting high-quality teaching that 'performs' in robust ways while enabling academic agency and creativity.
 Through working alongside staff he considers teaching innovation through a pragmatic radical lens, creating navigable and useful curriculum, supports for teaching and learning through co-design, and development of sound assessment which empowers students and staff in their learning/teaching experience.

 Aidan is experienced in researching primary, secondary and tertiary education.
-He has worked in roles that require substantial: research data use for policy development, application and visualisation; applying qualitative research methods to emergent education practices and primary & middle school teaching; application of ethnographic research methods and diverse qualitative methodological frameworks and tools.
-In addition, Aidan has extensively engaged the design of learning and teaching platforms, the design of software platforms for research purposes and the development of analytic tools for student engagement in e-learning.
+He has worked in roles that include: use of research data for policy development, application and visualisation; applying qualitative research methods to emergent education practices; application of sociological research methods and diverse qualitative methodological frameworks and tools.
+He has also worked in the evaluation of school and university teaching practice as a data analyst.

-He is currently engaged in projects that: involve education students in STEM industry placements; design school-based teaching and learning in the context of industry; students’ self regulation of learning in STEM classrooms; the sociology of higher education and student partnership; and military veteran students in higher education.
+He has worked in a range of research projects that: investigate the role of active student participation, student partnership and students as partners; involve teacher education students in STEM industry placements; support school-based teaching and learning in the context of industry; investigate students’ self-regulation of learning in STEM classrooms; and study the sociology of higher education in contemporary change.